jessicahe02/mica-gd431/lectures/w1-resume-design.md

 1. Once you have a good HTML structure, apply CSS to the document.
 1. Pay attention to visual hierarchy and legibility.
+1. Your code should be clean and organized well.
+1. Use this exercise as a chance to review HTML/CSS fundamentals.
+Watch youtube tutorials, read blog postings, search on Google/Duckduckgo to learn and review materials as necessary.